Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Quantum algorithms for querying causality of multiloop graphs

-The implementation of the MCA quantum algorithm requires three different classes of qubit registers.
-The first register, denoted by $\ket{e}$, is responsible of encoding the two possible states of the edges defining the multiloop topology.
-The second register is denoted by $\ket{a}$ and is composed by \textit{ancillary qubits} which store the causal eloop clauses.
+At a quantum circuit level the quantum circuit model to implement a quantum query algorithm based in Grover's quantum algorithm is illustrated in Fig.~\ref{fig:flujo_circuito}.
+The first step is to encode the required information, in this case the quantum algorithm needs three different classes of qubit registers.
+The edges defining a multiloop topology are encoded in the first register denoted by $\ket{e}$.
+The second register stores the causal eloop clauses in ancillary qubits, and is denoted by $\ket{a}$.
 The last register encodes the oracle marker, $\ket{\text{out}}$, which distinguishes whether the graph configuration corresponds to a causal solution or not.

-The $\ket{e}$ register is initialised in a uniform superposition by applying Hadamard gates to the $n$ qubits characterizing the edges, $\ket{e} = H^{\otimes n}\ket{0}$; in the case of the $\ket{a}$ register, the $m$ ancillary qubits are initialised to the $\ket{1}$ state through the application of XNOT gates, $\ket{a} = X^{\otimes m}\ket{0}$; and the oracle marker is initialised to the Bell state $\ket{-}$ by $\ket{\text{out}} = \ket{-1} = H(X\ket{0})$.
+Once the three registers have been incorporated into the quantum circuit, the next step is to initialise them.
+The $\ket{e}$ register is initialised in a uniform superposition by applying Hadamard gates to the $n$ qubits characterizing the edges, $\ket{e} = H^{\otimes n}\ket{0}$; in the case of the $\ket{a}$ register, the $m$ ancillary qubits corresponding to the $m$ eloop clauses are initialised to the $\ket{1}$ state through the application of XNOT gates, $\ket{a} = X^{\otimes m}\ket{0}$; and the oracle marker is initialised to the Bell state $\ket{-}$ by $\ket{\text{out}} = \ket{-1} = H(X\ket{0})$.

-Once the initialisation of all registers has been completed, the oracle operator encoding all eloop clauses is applied through the phase kick-back property, \beq U_{w} \ket{e}\ket{a}\ket{\text{out}} = (-1)^{f(a,e)}\ket{e}\ket{a}\ket{\text{out}}~, \eeq where $f(a,e) = (\wedge_i a_i) \wedge e_0$, and $e_0$ is the edge whose state is tagged.
-Before moving forward to the probability amplification by the diffuser operator, the oracle operator is applied in reverse order to restore each qubit in its initial state, with the exception of $\ket{\text{out}}$.
+After the initialisation of all registers has been completed, the oracle operator encoding all eloop clauses is applied through the phase kick-back property, \beq U_{w} \ket{e}\ket{a}\ket{\text{out}} = (-1)^{f(a,e)}\ket{e}\ket{a}\ket{\text{out}}~, \eeq where $f(a,e) = (\wedge_i a_i) \wedge e_0$, and $e_0$ is the edge whose state is tagged in a fixed orentation.
+Before moving forward to the probability amplification by the diffusion operator, the oracle operator is applied in reverse order to restore each qubit to its initial state, with the exception of $\ket{\text{out}}$.
 Once this point is reached, the diffusion operator, $U_s$, is applied to the $\ket{e}$ register.
 In this work, the diffusion operator used is the one described in the \texttt{PennyLane} documentation~\cite{Bergholm:2018cyq}.

+Up to this point, there are no structural differences between the MCX and MCA quantum algorithms.
+However, the MCA algortihm takes one step further by providing a well-defined methodological approach for designing an oracle operator that minimise the number of ancillary qubits required and optimise the order in which quantum gates are implemented through graph theory techniques.
 The following section shows in detail the design of the oracle operator, taking into account the impact of the number of eloop clauses in the required computational resources.